conradludgate/generic-str/README.md

 And I get to re-use all of the same code from when implementing `String`, because it's all implemented on the base `OwnedString` type for string manipulations that needs resizablility.

+> †: obviously, they cannot be resized larger than the pre-defined `N` value, and it will panic in the event that you attempt to push over that.